lorenzorovida/Lightweight-Sorting-In-Approximate-Homomorphic-Encryption/README.md

 ## Suggestions

-Feel free to open issues or to send us messages with suggestions/comments/critics!
+As this work is still partially WIP, Feel free to open issues or to send us messages with suggestions/comments/critics!

 ## Authors